tanishq25bai10177-blip/Fundamentals-Of-AI-and-ML/README.md

 - Built a **knowledge representation system** for waste rules.
 - Explored **NLP techniques** for text-based classification.
 - Learned deployment basics with a simple web interface.
----
-## 📜 License
-This project is for educational purposes as part of the *Fundamentals of AI and ML* course.